James-Coding-Camp/TODO-List-Part-1/README.md

   - Responsiveness (mobile vs web)

 When you are done, submit the assignment and we will do a code review process where changes will be requested and you'll need to adress the feedback.
+Be sure to include a readme with instructions for running the app.